Children and Divorce: Stop Cutting Weeks in Half

 If you think back to what percentage of time you spent with your mother vs the time spent with your father when you were growing up, you likely can’t answer that accurately.
 Why?
 Because as humans, we measure time by the experiences we’ve had, or the memories we recall – not by the calendar or the clock.
 Children retell: “remember when dad would” or “remember when we went with mom to”

 This doesn’t mean that some families aren’t able to work out a plan that shares time fairly equally.
+Co-parenting rarely works like that.
 Studies have clearly shown that parents should work hard to ensure children have the opportunity to spend lots of quality time with both parents.
 But what it does mean is that measuring success as equal 50/50 time split will likely set up the battlegrounds of a difficult transition.
 You are measuring the wrong thing.
 Quality time is what’s important — not quantity.

 Let’s remember – you are getting a divorce from your spouse, you are not divorcing your children.